ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/using-istio-for-service-mesh.md

 kubectl get pods -n test
 ```

-This time you'll see two containers running in the nginx pod because istio injected a sidecar container to our pod.
+This time you'll see two containers running in the nginx pod because Istio injected a sidecar container to our pod.

 Also, view the pod definition using the following command: